trinitytakei/ping-speed/README.md

 Jakob Nielsen published his famous "response times" guideline almost thirty years ago in his groundbreaking book, [Usability Engineering](https://www.nngroup.com/books/usability-engineering/).
 He makes the following observations about application response time:

-> * less than 100 miliseconds: users feeling that they are directly manipulating objects in the UI
+> * less than 100 milliseconds: users feeling that they are directly manipulating objects in the UI
-> * 200 miliseconds - 1 second: users notice the delay and thus feel the computer is 'working' on the command
+> * 200 milliseconds - 1 second: users notice the delay and thus feel the computer is 'working' on the command
 > * more than 1 second: [we need to] indicate to the user that the computer is working on the problem

-It follows that speeding up application response time by hundreds of miliseconds can make a tangible difference to the end user.
+It follows that speeding up application response time by hundreds of milliseconds can make a tangible difference to the end user.

 ## Problem